 If there is one sentence that best describes Frank Zappa, it will probably be his own sentence:

 Frank Zappa is a unique and groundbreaking musician, the only rule he lives by (at least in the musical context), is that in music "there are no rules".
-He combined styles, shattered musical boundaries and broke conventions, like no one else has done in the modern age of music.
+He combined styles, shattered musical boundaries, and broke conventions, as no one else has done in the modern age of music.

 So let's tell you some interesting facts about this musical genius:

 1. He was born in Baltimore, Maryland, USA, on December 21, 1940, as Frank Vincent Zappa.

 2. The first instrument he ever played starting at the age of 12, was the drums, which he learned to play by himself, only from hearing.
 He joined his first band as a drummer when he was in high school.

 3. While playing drums, Zappa listened to jazz, blues, Doo-wop, and modern classical music.

 4. His favorite artist in his youth was composer Edgard Varese, who greatly influenced Zappa's musical perception.

 5. He attended the same high school of Don Glen Vliet who would later adopt the stage name Captain Beefheart.
 They became interested in the same kind of music and became close friends.

 6. He only acquired his first guitar when he was 18.
 He did not know how to play chords, but began exploring the instrument's melodic side.
 This fact will have a great effect on Zappa's playing.